tkC0ding/LinearRegression/README.md

 >Here are the [graphs](https://github.com/tkC0ding/LinearRegression/blob/main/Graphs/)

+# Applying Feature Scaling

+Our X values are too large and their range is too large so we reduce that range and scale all values to a smaller scale.

+we substract the mean of all X values from all X values and divide it byt the range of X

+: X = (X - Xmean)/Xrange :

+where Xrange = Xmax - Xmin

 - To run the code on your system, it is required to install WSL on your system as the directory structure used in the project is WSL
 - Create a folder called MachineLearning in C: and clone the repo inside the folder
 - If you want to clone in a different folder then u need to change the directory for accessing the data in LinearRegression.ipynb file